 The legislation applies to both personal leases (Assured Shorthold Tenancies - AST’s) where the tenancy is in your name and Company lets where the tenancy is in your employer’s name.

-Despite this leniency for company lets, many agents have decided to exercise full right to rent checks to ensure maximum compliance and duty of care and will often insist upon the inclusion of the occupiers names in the tenancy agreement.
-We will obviously do everything we can to take advantage of this exception but cannot force an agent / landlord to relent on this if they are adamant.
+Despite this leniency for company lets, many agents have decided to exercise full right to rent checks to ensure maximum compliance and duty of care and will often insist upon the inclusion of the occupier's names in the tenancy agreement.
+We will do everything we can to take advantage of this exception but cannot force an agent/landlord to relent on this if they are adamant.

 Will this affect which property I take?

-Non-EU / EEA nationals requiring visas but who are in possession of their visa are in a similar position and can also demonstrate they are in a position to sign the tenancy agreement.
+Non-EU / EEA nationals requiring visas but who own their visa are in a similar position and can also demonstrate they are in a place to sign the tenancy agreement.

-If you are a non-EU/EEA national visiting the UK prior to your assignment to choose your new home in anticipation of your visa being issued then you will be at a disadvantage as you are not in a position to sign a tenancy agreement.
+If you are a non-EU/EEA national visiting the UK before your assignment to choose your new home in anticipation of your visa being issued, then you will be at a disadvantage as you are not in a position to sign a tenancy agreement.

-There is no set procedure as to how agents / landlords will deal with scenario.
-Some may agree to commence the reference checks, prepare and issue a draft tenancy agreement for review despite the fact that the tenancy agreement cannot be signed, cannot commence and you cannot move in until every occupier aged 18 years and over has presented their original passport and visa to the landlord / agent at the start of the contract.
-Other agents may simply submit the offer to the Landlord advising them of your position and refrain commencing any paperwork until such time that you and any other occupiers arrive in the UK to present your documents.
-It is likely that the property will remain on the market and there is a risk that the Landlord will decide to proceed with another applicant in the interim if interest is shown.
+There is no set procedure as to how agents/landlords will deal with the scenario.
+Some may agree to commence the reference checks, prepare and issue a draft tenancy agreement for review despite the fact that the tenancy agreement cannot be signed, cannot begin and you cannot move in until every occupier aged 18 years and over has presented their original passport and visa to the landlord/agent at the start of the contract.
+Other agents may submit the offer to the Landlord advising them of your position and refrain commencing any paperwork until such time that you and any other occupiers arrive in the UK to present your documents.
+The property will likely remain on the market and there is a risk that the Landlord will decide to proceed with another applicant in the interim if interest is shown.

 What if my visa is delayed?

-If a landlord / agent accepts your offer in principle in lieu of the necessary paperwork and your application is delayed for any reason then the tenancy start date will need to be delayed until such time that paperwork is available and may be presented in person for all occupiers aged 18 years and over.
-Of course, lengthy delays may cause the landlord / agent to reconsider your offer and proceed with another applicant if interest is shown.< Back to news list
+If a landlord/agent accepts your offer in principle instead of the necessary paperwork and your application is delayed for any reason, then the tenancy start date will need to be postponed until such time that paperwork is available and may be presented in person for all occupiers aged 18 years and over.
+Of course, lengthy delays may cause the landlord/agent to reconsider your offer and proceed with another applicant if interest is shown.< Back to news list